PLEASE BE IN TOUCH!

 John Hamilton Gillespie organized the clearing of three miles of Main Street, the building of a substantial wharf on the waterfront, and the beginning of a 40-acre experimental farm.

-John Hamilton Gillespie volunteered in World War I for duty in Scotland.
+John Hamilton Gillespie volunteered in World War I for duty in Scotland’s Volunteer Force as Cadet Captain.
 Because of this service to Scotland, he lost his United States citizenship.
 An act of Congress restored it after the war.

-John Hamilton Gillespie died on the golf course near his home September 7, 1923.
-He is buried in Rosemary Cemetery.
+John Hamilton Gillespie died on his golf course near his home September 7, 1923, and is buried in historic Rosemary Cemetery.
 His course was sold in 1924 for development and no trace remains today.

 The John Hamilton Gillespie Historic Marker was dedicated in 1995 by the Sarasota County Historical Commission on the site of the golf course he built.